neuefische/wd-flipped-classroom-curriculum/sessions/js-forms/js-forms.md

 This is very useful to easily access the input data of an entire form.

 > 💡 Despite the fact that using `FormData` is much less verbose, `event.target.elements` is very
-> useful if you want to access single form elements.
+> useful if you want to access single form field.
 (Spoiler alert: In case you want to focus a
 > specific field after resetting the form, for example.)

 ### Exception: Reading Values from Checkboxes